 Confidence Interval: How to Find it: The Easy Way!

-If you’re just beginning statistics, you’ll probably be finding confidence intervals using the normal distribution (see #3 below).
-But in reality, most confidence intervals are found using the t-distribution (especially if you are working with small samples).
-Watch the video for an example:
+In elementary statistics, the normal distribution is often used to find confidence intervals.
+But in reality, most of these intervals are found using the t-distribution — especially if you are working with small samples.

 Contents (Click to Skip to Section)